armory/documentation/_spinnaker/operator.md

 # Installing Spinnaker Using Operator

-After you install Operator, you can create a `configMap` and `SpinnakerService` to install Spinnaker.
+After you install Operator, you can create a `ConfigMap` and `SpinnakerService` to install Spinnaker.

-You can find a sample configMap in the `deploy/spinnaker/examples` directory of the cloned Git repository.
+You can find a sample ConfigMap in the `deploy/spinnaker/examples/basic` directory of the downloaded release.
 Change the parameters you need (especially the `persistentStorage` section).
-To perform a basic install with Operator and the example configMap, run the following command:
+To perform a basic install with Operator and the example ConfigMap, run the following command:

 ```bash
 $ kubectl -n <spin_namespace> apply -f deploy/spinnaker/examples/basic